jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 ## Application of Cross Entropy

 Instead of dwelling in the theoretical realm regurgitating different definitions and interpretations of cross entropy and KL divergence, let's take a look at a realistic example to gain a better grasp of these concepts.
 Say we have constructed a neural network to solve a task, such as MNIST hand-written digit classification.
-Let's say we have feeded our neural network an image corresponding to the number 2.
+Let's say we have fed our neural network an image corresponding to the number 2.
 In that case, the true distribution that we are trying to model, represented in vector form, will be `P` as shown below.
 The `assert` statement is there to make sure that the probabilities sum up to 1.

 ```python